 Transport slice is described as a construct that specifies connectivity requirements with an emphasis on assurance of those requirements.
 Transport slices are unaware of any underlying infrastructure connectivity (hence, the term ‘transport’).
-The types of underlying provider networks can be based on any combination of IP, Ethernet, MPLS, Optical technologies.
+The types of underlying provider networks can be based on any combination of IP, Ethernet, MPLS and Optical technologies.

-Existing VPN (L2 or L3) network- and particularly service- models come close but the difference being a user of transport slice does not concern with the details relating to connections, such as what are the provider addresses, VRFs, or what routing protocols to use, and so on.
+Existing VPN (L2 or L3) network- and particularly service- models come close but the difference being a user of transport slice does not concern with the specific details related to connectibity, such as what are the provider addresses, VRFs, or what routing protocols to use, and so on.
 In cases where customers need more control over network technology aspects, direct use of VPN technologies or service models will be more suitable.

-Transport slices include specification of resources relating to network functions that are necessary for several customer applications.
+Transport slices also include specification of resources relating to network functions that are necessary for several customer applications.
 Thus, the goal of transport slice is to serve as a generic SLO-assured connectivity construct over different kinds of underlying infrastructures.

 2. Terms and Abbreviations